cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 }
 ```

-#### Step 3: Modify the Java Compiler
-This step involves modifying the javac compiler to inject malicious code.
-We'll demonstrate this conceptually, as modifying a real compiler is both complex and ethically questionable without proper authorization.
+Now the malicious actor modifying the javac compiler to inject malicious code.

-1. **Identify the Compilation Process:**
+This involves two steps:

-  - Find the part of the javac source code that handles the generation of the bytecode for the `main` method.
+1. Find the part of the javac source code that handles the generation of the bytecode for the `main` method.

-2. **Inject Malicious Code:**
-  - Modify the compiler to insert additional instructions that execute malicious behavior, such as printing an unauthorized message or performing an unexpected action.
+2. Modify the compiler to insert additional instructions that execute malicious behavior, such as printing an unauthorized message or performing an unexpected action.

 Conceptual pseudo-code for the modified compiler: